 Companies that want to take their social media strategies to the next level also pay for advertisements.

-Facebook alone has more than six million advertisers on its platform.
-In September 2017, Instagram hit two million monthly paid advertisers.
+Facebook alone has more than 10 million advertisers on its platform.

 That’s because it’s become very easy to set up ads to target a specific demographic.
 It’s hard for businesses to turn down this type of precision in targeting.

 Just look at how simple these options are for marketers who want to advertise on Facebook:

 In addition to being able to reach such a precise audience, Facebook also makes it easy for you to set your budget.
 You can set it up on a daily or weekly basis.
 It’s also possible for brands to manage their budgets based on the lifetime of each ad.